FMAT | FAQ

 Q. How many students will be accepted into F-MAT

-A. Current plans call for a maximum 12 students to be accepted into each class, and most FMAT classes have ranged from 6 to 16 students.
+A. Previous classes have ranged from 6 to 16 students.
 A small class size ensures that each student receives close mentoring and support.
 In addition, because these students will enter the Texas Tech Family Medicine residency programs in Amarillo, Lubbock, and the Permian Basin, it is necessary to restrict the FMAT classes to about one-half of the size of each residency class (approximately 7 in Lubbock, 5 in Amarillo and 3 in the Permian Basin).

 Q. What are the criteria for acceptance into FMAT?